“I’m going to show the world why the Rangers belong in the Octagon.”

 But hopefully we just have to wait a little longer and some kid will train with the right teacher, get into the sport, and make their mark.
 Then people can start spending all the energy dissing Escrima for not being in the UFC!

-For more on this, see: Wing Chun: A Gentleman’s Art
+For more on this, see: The Top 5 Reasons Wing Chun Doesn’t Work

 Another interesting take: How to Be a Great Mediocre BJJ Student